SAP-samples/teched2025-AD166/README.md

-# Session ID - Session Title
+# AD166 - Taking UI to the next level: Develop SAPUI5 with SAP Build

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AD166 - Taking UI to the next level: Develop SAPUI5 with SAP Build.

 ## Overview